AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-hue-picker.md

 In doing so, I sometimes got confused because the theme didn't always really change.
 So I had to look more closely.

 Take the following example.
 I dragged three different bluish images from the internet with a single color.
-And as you can see, the resulting source color - the extracted shade of Material 3 - is **exactly** the same (\#4285f4) :confused:.
+And as you can see, the resulting source color - the extracted shade of Material 3 - is **exactly** the same (RGB color \#4285f4) :confused:.

 | Dynamic example |||
 |---|---|---|